Behind the Lathe: The Stories My Pens Tell

 Engineering Meets Elegance

 Then there’s the Velocity pen, featuring a carbon fibre body and chrome trim.
 That one was a nod to the sleek design of performance cars.
-Precision-cut, polished to a mirror finish—it’s got the look and feel of something built for speed.
+Precision-cut and polished to a mirror finish—it’s got the look and feel of something built for speed.
 But it still writes like butter.

 Built Like a Hammer (Literally)